minimocomunemultiplo/minimocomunemultiplo/README.md

 - 👋 Hi, I’m @minimocomunemultiplo
 - I’m interested in astrobiology, planets, remote sensing, music and arts.
-- I’m currently working on planetary analogues at IAPS in Rome.
+- I’m currently working on remote sensing as PhD student at University of Siena and CNR-IBE.
-- I’m looking to collaborate on remote sensing applied to planetary sciences and astrobiology.
+- I’m looking to collaborate on remote sensing applied to Earth Sciences.
-- 📫 How to reach me: you can write me at giacomo.panza2@studio.unibo.it
+- 📫 How to reach me: you can write me at g.panza1@student.unisi.it